 Stored in an airtight container this should last for at least 4 days.

-Onto my recipe for Easy Oat Slice
+Easy Oat Slice Recipe

 Easy Oat Slice